Lesson video

 So lonely feels like a precise adjective to describe the man.

-Now we know his emotions changing.
+Now, we know his emotion's changing.

-How can we describe the man and this moment, the moment he receives the gift?
+How can we describe the man in this moment, the moment he receives the gift?
 Tell the person next to you or the screen, what adjectives could be used to describe him in this moment?
 Off you go.

 Okay, well done.